-This summer, we teamed up with UVM’s Reubenstein Lab and installed a LoRa Radio on the ECHO Center building to expand our waterfront monitoring capacity.
-The main benefit of this technology is that we are able to collect data for remote monitoring with minimal bandwidth, making this the most cost-effective way to integrate water monitoring in the lake with Internet-of-Things (IoT) technologies.
+In the summer of 2019, we teamed up with UVM’s Rubenstein Ecosystem Science Laboratory and installed a LoRaWAN gateway on the ECHO Center building to expand our waterfront monitoring capacity.
+The main benefit of this technology is that we are able to collect data from remote monitoring devices with minimal bandwidth.
+This enables a cost-effective way to integrate water monitoring of Lake Champlain with Internet-of-Things (IoT) technologies.

 The network uses a long range low power technology called LoRaWAN, which operates on a radio frequency spectrum at 915MHz in the US.
 The low power nature of the technology means that a sensor can operate up to several years with a small battery.
 Long range means that this sensor can be placed up to 10km away from a gateway that receives the signal.
 This combination is perfect for environmental sensing, say on that big lake we all enjoy.

 We have established several gateways near the waterfront, which are connected to a data transport and processing system called The Things Network.
 Anyone with a LoRaWAN IOT device can use this network for free.
 We currently have gateways located at the IOT Conduit, the Leahy Center for Lake Champlain, and at the Generator makerspace.
 This gives us great coverage on and around the Burlington waterfront.

 To test the range of the gateway, we build a device that collects GPS coordinates and LoRa signal strength, and headed out on the lake to collect data.